Dancheg97/pack/README.md

 > **Warning!** Project is in alpha stage, API's might be changed.

-Pack is package manager that works as a wrapper over pacman and provides additional functionality for software delivery, distributed registry management with much simpler API.
-With pack you can push your packages to compatible registries and provide your software as a links to simplify software access for end-user.
+Pack works as a wrapper over pacman providing additional functionality for software delivery and server management.
+Main goal of pack is to remove intermediate nodes between software vendors and users.

+For users pack provides ability to install packages from any compatible registry using package URL.
+For developers pack is offering simple interface for quick package delivery.

 ---